Skip to content

 Many people feel that is important to place a “drainage layer” at the bottom of their flower pots – crockery, gravel, foam peanuts, etc. – so that their potting media will drain faster and more thoroughly.

-The reality however, is that adding a flower pot drainage layer actually results in a wetter medium above it.
+The reality however, is that, depending upon the container and medium used, adding a flower pot drainage layer may actually result in a wetter, less airy medium above it.
 Let me explain why:

 The taller the column of potting medium, the heavier the retained, interstitial water will be on the lower portions of the pot.
 If it is heavy enough, that gravitational force overcomes the surface tension in the lower portions of the pot, forcing the water out – as drainage.
 The shallower the pot, the less gravitational force is applied, so the medium will hold more water, not less.